petk/awesome-jquery/CONTRIBUTING.md

-# Contributing guidelines to jQuery Awesome
+# Contributing guidelines to awesome jQuery

-If you decide to contribute this Awesome jQuery repository, please do the following:
+If you decide to contribute to this awesome jQuery repository, please do the following:

 * Fork a project over GitHub